mcules/go-epaper-lib/README.md

 ```
 If the image is larger than the display, the image is cropped.

+IMPORTANT!
+The image is cropped during rotate AND translation, so the order of the commands are relevant!

 # How the output is composed

 ## Image